 When will the tax filing software be available?

-More information about accessing the software will be sent out in mid February.
+More information about accessing the software will be sent out in late February.
 You will receive an email with additional information through the OIA mailing list.
 Updates on software availability and access will also be posted on this page.